veloek/php-rest/README.md

  *
  * This is an example of how to use the phpREST library.
  *
- * In this example, three annotations are intruduced:
+ * In this example, these annotations are intruduced:
  *   - @Route
  *   - @Authenticated
  *   - @AccessLevel
+ *   - @ContentType
  *
  * We create two services, one for authentication and one for
- * setting and reading a secret stored in session data.
+ * setting and reading secrets stored in session data.
  */

-// In this example I'm using sessions to hold user login information session_start();
+/* In this example we're using sessions to hold user login information and
+ * the secrets
+ */
+session_start();

 /**